oracle/terraform-provider-oci/website/docs/d/recovery_protected_databases.html.markdown

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`.
 For more information, see [Resource Tags](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/resourcetags.htm)
 * `display_name` - The protected database name.
 You can change the displayName.
 Avoid entering confidential information.
 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `health` - Indicates the protection status of the database.
-Allowed values are:
-	* HEALTHY
-	* WARNING
-	* ALERT

-	A 'HEALTHY' status indicates that Recovery Service can ensure database recovery to any point in time within the entire recovery window.
+	A 'PROTECTED' status indicates that Recovery Service can ensure database recovery to any point in time within the entire recovery window.
 The potential data loss exposure since the last backup is:
 	* Less than 10 seconds, if Real-time data protection is enabled
 	* Less than 70 minutes if Real-time data protection is disabled